codeclimate/codeclimate-rubocop/config/contents/style/trailing_comma_in_array_literal.md

-This cop checks for trailing comma in array literals.
+Checks for trailing comma in array literals.
 The configuration options are:

 * `consistent_comma`: Requires a comma after the